chtoucas/Zorglub.Time/test/Zorglub.Testing/Testing/Facts/README.md

 ﻿
 Facts:
-- A fact class MUST be abstract.
+- A facts class MUST be abstract.
 - Its methods MUST have distinct names (parameters do not count).
 - Its methods MUST NOT be static.
 - We SHOULD NOT test static methods.
+- A facts class providing DDT SHOULD derive from either CalendricalDataConsumer or CalendarDataConsumer, even when it's not necessary.
+This is mostly important when testing calendars and related date types which have a bounded scopes.

 When overriding a test method, we can omit the attribute `Fact`.
 More interestingly, we could define a virtual empty test method without the